-If you are going to visit Piazza di Spagna you should not overlook the restaurants to eat in Rome that it has around it.
+If you are visiting Piazza di Spagna you should not overlook the restaurants to eat in Rome around it.
 They have unique dishes with typical foods, but not only that, they also offer different dishes for all the people who visit the place.

 This restaurant is suitable for vegetarians and with the option to create gluten-free or vegan dishes.
 You can find Italian food with Roman specialties.

-It offers meals for dinner, lunch, brunch and is always open until late.
-The prices of the meals vary from 4,50 € to 16,00 €.
+It offers meals for dinner, lunch, brunch and they are always open until late.
+Meal prices range from 4,50 € to 16,00 €.

 Fashion It Caffe' Restaurant

-Near the PIazza Spagna is this 4 star restaurant, with Mediterranean and Italian food.
+Near the PIazza Spagna is this 4 star restaurant, serving Mediterranean and Italian food.
 It has outdoor seating for you to enjoy Rome's pleasant climate and scenery.